top of page

 Status

-After almost 4 years of class Zooms, dozens of individual interviews, deep dives into archival and historical material, and 8 months of editing, we have a final rough cut of the entire movie.
+After almost 5 years of class Zooms, dozens of individual interviews, deep dives into archival and historical material, and a year and a half of editing and post-production, we have completed the movie.

 We'll post news and status updates on this site, as they happen.